 4-H Club Meeting Have 4-H members wear purple to the April 4-H Club Meeting.
 If youth are awarded points in club meetings give points to those who wear purple.

 Weekly Military Showcase Identify a day once a week in April for a fun activity that highlights the military and military children.
-Ideas include having youth dress up, create a project, complete a craft, watch a video, and decorating classroom door to honor military children.
-On the selected day staff can share facts about the military, have military children say the pledge, and so forth.
+Ideas include having youth dress up, creating a military-themed project, completing a craft, watching a video/interviewing a military family, and decorating classroom doors to honor military children.
+On themed days staff can share facts about the military, have military children say the pledge, and so forth.

 Purple Take Over Decorate the school with purple!
 Include military logos, signage, mottos, and if applicable photos of military youth within the school.

 Morning News Have military children host the morning news.
-Invite a local military service to be interviewed.
-Highlight the activities occurring throughout the month of the military on the morning news.
+Additionally, invite a local military service member for an interview and to publicly thank the military children.
+Another consideration is sharing the names and branches of students in your school during the morning news.
+Lastly, Highlight the activities occurring throughout the month in school and in the community for military children on the morning news.

 Purple Up Day Invite the whole school to wear purple in honor of military children.
-Typically Purple Up Day is April 15th, but be any day that works best for your school.
+Typically, Purple Up Day is April 15th, but it can be any day that works best for your school.
+Purple Up Day Flyer